HOME Tokyo and Surroundings Chiba Narita Scenic, Fun, Historical: 4 Incredibly Satisfying Day Trips From Tokyo

 Tokyo is often the first or final stop for many travelers to Japan, but the city’s appeal extends far beyond its skyscrapers and shopping districts.
 Just a short trip from the center, you’ll find charming towns, historic streets, and stunning natural scenery that reveal a different side of Tokyo.

-In this guide, we introduce four rewarding day-trip destinations from Tokyo—each rich in character, easy to reach, and home to delicious local specialties:
+In this guide, we introduce four rewarding day-trip destinations from Tokyo.
+Each is easy to reach, full of character, and known for its local specialties:

 ・Kawagoe – An Edo-period townscape that feels like stepping back in time

-・Shibamata – A nostalgic neighborhood with classic Showa-era charm and comforting street food
+Shibamata – A nostalgic neighborhood with Showa-era charm and comforting street food

-・Naritasan – A temple town near Narita Airport filled with traditional shops and flavors
+・Naritasan – A historic temple town near Narita Airport, lined with traditional shops and local flavors

-・Mt.
-Takao – A beloved escape into nature, offering hiking trails and peaceful mountain views
+Mt.
+Takao – A popular nature escape with scenic hiking trails and tranquil mountain views

 Kawagoe: "Little Edo" - Where you can experience the charm of Old Tokyo